Rhamphosuchus: Phylogeny

 While it is now generally accepted that Rhamphosuchus is a member of the Gavialoidea, it has historically been disputed whether or not it was more closely related to the false gharial (top) or the Indian gharial (bottom).

 The phylogenetic position of Rhamphosuchus among crocodilians has shifted throughout its research history, not only due to the incomplete nature of the type material but also because of the long-debated relationship between the two groups it was generally referred to.
 The two hypothesis place Rhamphosuchus either as a close relative to the modern-day false gharial within the subfamily Tomistominae or as a relative of today's Indian gharial, long classified as the only surviving member of the Gavialoidea.
 Between these two, the interpretation of it as a tomistomine has long been the most frequently used, generally under the assumption that tomistomines were actually a group of crocodyloids that convergently evolved a slender-snout similar to gavialoids.
 A placement within Gavialoidea to the exclusion of tomistomines can be found in older works such as a 1934 study by Charles C. Mook.
 A more recent example of this placement can be found in studies by Sebastian S. Groh and colleagues, who recovered it as an early branching gavialoid alongside Piscogavialis in 2020, and again as an early branching gavialoid in 2022, though in the latter they reaffirm it as a tomistomine and argue that these particular results are likely influenced by the taxon's fragmentary nature.

 However, recent molecular studies have increasingly shown that this separation between tomistomines and gavialoids is not supported by genetic evidence, as these studied recovered tomistomines as a paraphyletic group within Gavialidae leading up to gavialines.
 This line of thinking has since then also been replicated by morphological studies, notably the work of Jonathan Rio & Philip D. Mannion.
 While Rhamphosuchus would remain a gavialoid regardless of its proximity to whichever modern species, the question of its exact relation — whether it was closer to Tomistoma and other basal gavialoids, or closer to Gavialis — remains uncertain.
 Robert E. Weems for instance included Rhamphosuchus among tomistomines in 2018.
-By contrast, Iijima and colleagues only denoted Rhamphosuchus as a "tomistomine" (within parantheses) in their works which includes description of Hanyusuchus in 2022, indicating their reservations toward this classification scheme.
+By contrast, Iijima and colleagues only denoted Rhamphosuchus as a "tomistomine" (within parentheses) in their works which includes description of Hanyusuchus in 2022, indicating their reservations toward this classification scheme.
 Though this 2022 paper does not given a concrete placement within their phylogenetic tree, it is visually placed closer to Gavialis and far away from their much more reduced concept of Tomistominae, again indicating closer affinities with gavialines rather than traditional tomistomines.